yogeshbdeshpande/arm-c2pa/requirements/PLATFORM.md

 * Platform allows flexibility to run part of the Claim Generator Application to run inside a TEE or a Secure Environment

-* Platform support strong binding of Claim Generator
+* Platform support strong binding of Claim Generator application running in Rich OS to Claim Signing Key

+* Claim Generator MUST support insertion of Attestation Assertion into C2PA Manifest

 ## Compliance